-Cancer has had a major adverse impact on lives and societies across the globe.
+Cancer has a major adverse impact on lives and societies across the globe.
 This fact is particularly true in the United States which has one of the highest rates of cancer in the world.
-The country ranks at number 7 and estimates suggest that approximately 450 of every 100,000 residents will develop cancer annually.
-In 2016, new diagnoses will surpass 1.6 million and nearly 600,000 people will fall victim to cancer.
 Not only is cancer tragic for the patients and their families, but it is also detrimental to the healthcare system.
 In 2010, national expenditures for cancer reached $125 billion, and this figure is expected to increase to $156 billion by 2020.
 The cancer rate in the US is approximately 318 cases per 100,000 people.
 This article provides an outline of the states with the highest cancer rates.

 Causes of High Cancer Rates

 Why is cancer so common in the US?
 Health professionals believe that some cancers cases are caused by unhealthy lifestyle choices.
 Residents in this country are more likely to be obese, consume large amounts of alcohol, and have sedentary lifestyles than in other parts of the world.
 This, however, does not mean that the country is doomed to suffer from high cancer rates.
 Lifestyle is a choice, and the risk of developing cancer can be decreased by becoming physically active, losing weight, and eating healthy.